 How to Calculate and Remit Local Option Tax

-As of November 2022, the Vermont Department of Taxes will only accept returns from businesses who collect and report Local Option Tax if they are filed electronically.
+As of November 2022, the Vermont Department of Taxes will only accept returns from businesses that collect and report Local Option Tax if they are filed electronically.

 Local option tax is calculated as 1% of the taxable (net) sales for each town.
 A transaction is subject to local option tax if it is subject to the Vermont sales, meals, rooms, or alcoholic beverage tax.
 Local option tax is “destination-based.”
 In other words, the tax is collected based on the location where the buyer takes possession of the item or where it is delivered.